 Normally completion of Level 3 Geology courses at a mean of D3.

 Written exam (60%); Technical exploration and appraisal report (30%); Oral presentation (10%)

 Are reassessment opportunities available for all summative assessments?
 Not applicable for Honours courses$reassessOppTxt

 To develop an understanding of the origins of and exploration for ore deposits and industrial minerals, in particular critical metals, and their sustainable extraction and processing for the future supply of raw materials.

 By the end of this course students will be able to:

-■ To explain the nature and origin of ore and industrial mineral deposits and basic concepts of ore genesis (source of metals, origin of fluids, depositional conditions);
+■ To explain the nature, origin and geological setting of ore (especially critical metals) and industrial mineral deposits and the key concepts of their genesis (e.g. source of metals, origin of fluids, depositional conditions);

-■ To identify and evaluate relevant geological materials in hand-specimen and assess geological associations;
+■ To identify and evaluate economically relevant geological materials in hand-specimen and assess their geological associations;

 Minimum Requirement for Award of Credits